Emma Claudia Castellanos

-Emma Claudia Castellanos (née Rodríguez Almanza; (Note: Name prior to her marriage: Claudia Yadira Inés Rodríguez Almanza, formerly Claudia Rodríguez de Castellanos, later change to Emma Claudia Castellanos her current name.) born May 4, 1960) is a Colombian lawyer, evangelical pastor and politician who served as a Senator of Colombia from 1991 to 1994, from 2006 to 2010 and again from 2018 to 2022 and as Ambassador of Colombia to Brazil from 2004 to 2005 under President Álvaro Uribe.
+Emma Claudia Castellanos (née Rodríguez Almanza; (Note: Castellanos was named Claudia Yadira Inés Rodríguez Almanza at birth.
+Later, after her marriage, she adopted her husband's surname under the Spanish naming customs, resulting in Claudia Rodríguez de Castellanos.
+In 2017, she adopted her husband's surname in its original form, Castellanos.) born May 4, 1960) is a Colombian lawyer, evangelical pastor and politician who served as a Senator of Colombia from 1991 to 1994, from 2006 to 2010 and again from 2018 to 2022 and as Ambassador of Colombia to Brazil from 2004 to 2005 under President Álvaro Uribe.

 Castellanos studied law at La Gran Colombia University and later earned a specialization in Constitutional Law from Sergio Arboleda University.
 She is a co-founder of the International Charismatic Mission Church, of which she is pastor with her husband.
 Castellanos has been one of the most prominent Christian leaders in Colombian politics, founding the National Christian Party.

 Early life

 Claudia Yadira Inés Rodríguez Almanza was born on May 4, 1960, in Bogotá, D.C., to Luis Alfonso Rodríguez and Yolanda Almanza.
 She met César Castellanos in 1980 during a meeting of Evangelical Churches.
 She studied law at La Gran Colombia University and later Legislative Technique Studies at the School of Public Administration.
 In 1983, she obtained a specialization in Constitutional Law from Sergio Arboleda University.